jussivirkkala/Blazor/EDF/README.md

 }
 ```

-In wwwroot index.html has changes for UI and hosting.
-In local testing use /.
+In [wwwroot/index.html](wwwroot/index.html) has changes for UI and hosting.
+Additional scripts saveFiles.js.
+In local testing use replace /blazor/edf with /.
 ```
 <style>
     body {